-Hiring an easyrider in Phong Na for one day was 11 pounds.
-You can rent your own for less, or borrow a bicycle from your hostel.
+Hiring an easy rider in Phong Na for one day was 11 pounds.
+I asked my hostel Easy Tiger to help.
+You can rent your own for less money, giving you more freedom.

 The cave was discovered in 2005 by the British cave association.
 1km of the massive 36km cave is open to tourists.
 No list of things to do in Phong Nha would be complete without this mighty cave network!

 This place has to be seen to be believed.
 I’ve seen a LOT of caves while travelling, and frankly?
 This one ruined all the others for me!
 It really is like walking into another planet – the most otherworldly place I’ve experienced.
 Unfortunately, I found it very hard to photograph – the scale of it is beyond what my camera can take in.

 The limestone formations loom all around the wooden boardwalk, and the artificial lighting creates an increasingly mystical effect.

 The walk up to the cave entrance is steep.
 It has a well-made sloping footpath or steps, but you can also get a buggy each way for 10K.